 - ⅔ cup brown sugar, packed

 - ⅔ cup rolled oats

 - Preheat oven to 350 degrees.
 Grease a 9 x 9 baking pan with cooking spray and line with parchment; set aside.

-- In a large bowl, use a handheld mixer to cream together the butter and brown sugar until light in color, about 2 minutes.
-Add in the ricotta and cream for 4-5 minutues, or until lightened in color.
+- In a large bowl, use a handheld mixer to mix together the butter and brown sugar until light in color, about 2 minutes.
+Add in the ricotta and mix for 4-5 minutes, or until lightened in color.
 Beat in the eggs, one at at time, then add in the vanilla, lemon zest, and lemon juice.
 Don't worry if the mixture looks curdled.

 - In a separate bowl, whisk together the flour, baking powder, baking soda, and salt.
-Add to the wet mixture and beat until just combined.
-Fold in the blueberry mixture and pour the batter into the prepared pan; set aside.
+Add to the wet mixture and mix until just combined.
+Fold in the blueberries and pour the batter into the prepared pan; set aside.

 - For the streusel topping, in a bowl stir together the brown sugar and oats.
 Stir in the butter until mixture resembles a coarse crumble.
 Use you hands to sprinkle the streusel over the blueberry batter in the pan.

-- Bake on the middle shelf in the oven for 50-55 minutes, or until a toothpick inserted in the center comes out clean.
+- Bake on the middle rack in the oven for 50-55 minutes, or until a toothpick inserted in the center comes out clean.
 Let cool on a wire rack before cutting.